GIS & information services

 Bryan has over 15 years’ experience and leads the GIS/CADD team in Canada.
 His ability to provide real world solutions using data management, the application of Geographic Information Systems and spatial modelling have made him an invaluable asset to any project.
 He is well versed in the concepts of relational databases, spatial database design and spatial data analysis.

 Bryan has been involved in a variety of projects including Environmental Assessments (EA) for highways, pipelines, transmission lines, mines and residential developments, Phase I and II ESA’s, Renewable Energy Approvals (REA), Natural Heritage Studies, Hydrogeologic Studies and long-term Habitat and Wildlife Monitoring Programs.

-Jonathan is the GIS Lead for the UK GIS team.
-He has wide-ranging knowledge of commercial GIS software packages, across a wide variety of multidisciplinary projects, throughout their lifecycles and has developed complicated and multi-linked databases using various sources of information.
-He has extensive experience in producing technical drawings and complex spatial analysis outputs for reports, environmental impact assessments and development consent orders.
-He has experience of large-scale infrastructure projects, from initial feasibility study, to submission and support during examination.
+Jonathan has wide-ranging knowledge in using commercial GIS software packages across a wide variety of multi-disciplinary projects throughout their lifecycles.
+He has extensive experience in leading GIS teams in the delivery of technical drawings and complex spatial analysis outputs for reports, environmental impact assessments and development consent orders.
+In addition, Jonathan has project managed bespoke GIS projects for clients across a variety of both public and private sectors.
+He has experience of delivering nationally significant infrastructure projects, from initial feasibility study, to submission and support during examination.